jtwilson0294/mario-world/readme.md

 ## Why

-- This repo and short video course will allow me to practice semantic HTML5 for a11y AND git/GitHub
+- This repo and short video course will allow me to practice semantic HTML5 for a11y
+- I am also using this project to learn git CLI